Use Terraformer to import existing infrastructure resources into Terraform

 $ brew install terraformer $ terraformer version Terraformer v0.8.7

-So far it's easy.
+So far so simple.

-Infrastructure configuration
+Infrastructure Configuration

-I created the infrastructure to be imported using terraformer in advance.
+I created the infrastructure to be imported in advance using terraformer

 https://github.com/beyond-teraoka/terraform-aws-multi-environment-sample